Clinical & Research Mentorship

 Zambia Global Neurology Rotation Learn more

 The neurology resident Zambia elective at Northwestern University was established by Igor Koralnik, MD, Professor of Neurology and division chief of Neuro-Infectious Disease and Global Neurology.
 Each year, up to two neurology residents receive a stipend to travel to Lusaka, Zambia, for a one-month elective.
 During this elective, they are fully integrated into the Zambian health system, see inpatient neurology consults, work in outpatient clinics, help in teaching Zambian neurology residents and medical students, and participate in research under the direct supervision of Drs.
 Omar Siddiqi of Harvard University and Deanna Saylor of Johns Hopkins at The University Teaching Hospital (UTH).

 This one-of-a-kind partnership is designed to prepare students for leadership roles in healthcare systems and organizations.
 Students in this fast-tracked, part-time MBA program will supplement their medical residency with the business savvy necessary to propel their leadership journey in medicine.

 More about the fast-track MBA

 Residents as Teachers and Leaders (RATL)

 McGaw is increasing efforts to provide experiences designed to develop skills in education.
-As the initial phase of this process, we have developed the five modules below to provide a baseline for more in-depth experiences.
+The initial phase of this process has resulted in the development of five modules (see below link) to provide a baseline for more in-depth experiences.

 More about RATL